How CMS Will Calculate Your 2021 Star Rating

 Let’s say you met the minimum threshold, but you didn’t report any Timely and Effective Care measures, that measure group is subtracted from the total.

 Example of Reweighting for a Hospital Which Does Not Report Timely and Effective Care Measure Group

 Step 8: Hospitals are put into peer groups based on the number of measures submitted

 Hospitals are put into one of three peer groups depending on how many measures they submit.
 CMS believes that by grouping hospitals by how many measure groups they report, this will help capture key differences between hospitals like size, patient volume, case mix and service mix.
 Larger hospitals, for example, generally submit the most measures and smaller hospitals submit the fewest.

-The three peer groups for 2021 are:
+The three peer groups are:

 - Five measure groups submitted